 1) Shop for a loan.

 To be a smart buyer you need to have a good idea of how much home you can afford.
 A first step would be to speak with a bank's mortgage department or a mortgage broker and obtain a pre-approval letter.
-A pre-approval letter is not a "commitment" from the bank to make you a loan but is a letter that states based upon the information you provided them earlier you could qualify for a loan of a certain amount.
+A pre-approval letter is not a "commitment" to make you a loan but is rather a letter that states, based upon the information you provided, you would qualify for a loan of a certain amount.
 Of course, any loan would be subject to further conditions such as confirmation of the information you provided, an appraisal of the house, etc....
-Your lender will be able to give you a good idea of the price range for a home as well as discuss with you the available mortgage options and programs.
-My advice is to check with a few lenders since their interest rates and fees do vary.
-You should also inquire about some of the available grant programs which you may be eligible for.
+Your lender will be able to give you a good idea of the price range for a home as well as the available mortgage options and programs.
+My advice is to check with a few lenders since interest rates, available loan types and fees vary.
+You should also inquire about available grant programs which you may be eligible for.

 2) Offer + Acceptance = Contract

 Your contract will undoubtedly contain various contingencies such as financing, inspections, etc...
-You should forward a complete copy of the contract to your lender and thereafter provided the documentation required by the lender to approve your loan.
+You should forward a complete copy of the contract to your lender and also provided the documentation required by the lender to approve your loan.
 At this time you will also be hiring a home inspector if you are having inspections done.
 I suggest, to all my clients, to have a professional home inspection performed.
-The only exception may be when the buyer actually has a building background - but even then I still advise a professional inspection be performed.
-The money spent on a home inspection is invaluable especially if items are found and just for plain peace of mind.
-Note that the standard contract has specific time frames to perform the inspection(s) and to provide the results thereof.
+The only exceptions may be when the buyer actually has a building background or is already familiar with the home.
+The money spent on an inspection is invaluable especially if problems are found and just for plain peace of mind.
+Note that the standard contract has specific time frames to perform the inspection(s) and to provide the results to the seller.
 As a buyer, you must be vigilant to do everything in a timely manner.
-If there are issues with the inspections your realtor or I can assist in further negotiations with the seller.
-This is also the time you should talk to me about the need for a survey of the property.
-Depending on the legal description you may need to hire a surveyor to provide a survey.
+If there are issues with the inspections your Realtor will normally assists in further negotiations with the seller's agent.
+This is also the time we should talk about the possible need for a survey of the property.
+Depending on the parcel's legal description and secondary market requirements, you may need to hire a surveyor to prepare a survey.
 Surveys do take some time so this determination needs to be done early in the transaction because surveyors' schedules are often booked weeks in advance.
 Please see my Common Questions page for a further discussion about surveys.

 4) Look into Fire Insurance and Title Insurance.